-Sections 2 to 5.
+Sections 4 to 7.
 City of St. Paul local sales tax modifications.
 Authorizes the city of St. Paul to impose an up to 1% local sales tax to fund \$738 million for a Physical Transportation Fund and \$246 million for a Recreational Infrastructure Fund and to bond for these projects up to an amount needed to cover the costs of issuing the bonds, subject to voter approval.
 The tax terminates at the earlier of 20 years or when revenues are sufficient to pay for the approved projects and any associated bond costs.
-The city may present the two projects in one question.
-Because the Physical Transportation Fund may be used for bridges, which was not in the city's original resolution, the city is required to adopt an amended resolution stating approval of use of tax revenues for bridge improvements.
 Effective upon filing of local approval with the secretary of state.

-Sections 6 to 9.
+Sections 8 to 11.
 City of Rochester local sales tax modifications.
 Authorizes the city of Rochester to extend its 0.5% local sales tax to fund the following projects, subject to voter approval: